MIRIAMDART/BeME/PITCHME.md

 +++

-- A task management forum for tracking the progress of Global Code participants
+- A task management application with an in-built forum.

 +++

-- It allows them to make notes of what they have been taught
+- This helps a participant track his/her progress with tasks.
+- Take notes in real time.
+- Ask Questions if they encounter any problems.

 +++
-- it is integrated with a forum
+- Make notes

 ---